 Enjoy Life is busting out a Halloween candy line this year that is free from (get this); wheat, dairy, soy, peanuts, tree nuts, egg, sesame!
 They are also non-GMO + certified gluten-free.
 HELLO!
 I tried their Nestle Crunch copy cat and it was a dead ringer!

-All the Smart Sweets – Sweetened with stevia – no sugar!
+Sweetened with stevia—no sugar.
 Non-GMO with no artificial colors, or artificial flavors gummy bears and fish.
 Vegan.

 Made from only three ingredients!
 Dark chocolate, raw white honey and peppermint oil!

-Made Good Mini Packs – Allergy friendly, whole foods, certified organic and gluten free!
+Allergy friendly, whole foods, certified organic and gluten-free!

-Justin’s Peanut Butter Cups – I don’t know what the deal is.
-I know several people who don’t like these but I could easily eat a whole bag in one sitting!
+I don’t know what the deal is.
+I know several people who don’t like these but I could easily eat a whole bag in one sitting.
 Certified organic and made with real food.
 Individually wrapped minis.

 Or you could try these real food peanut butter cups….also individually wrapped.